QuadSpinner/Gaea-Docs/Documentation/Getting Started/Installing Gaea.md

 1. Download the [latest administrative install package](http://quadspinner.com/gaea/download).
 2. Unzip the package and deploy remotely as per your preferences.
-3. Ensure the prequisites (.NET and VC Runtime) are installed on the end-machine.
+3. Ensure the prerequisites (.NET and VC Runtime) are installed on the end-machine.
 They have their own unattended install options.

 ### Authorization Options
 1. Run the command line `Gaea.exe -install "C:\license.qkey"` pointing to the local or network location of the license key.
 This will authorize the installation.